MosesSupposes/Purescript-By-Example/text/chapter8.md

 Values with side-effects have different types from pure values.
 As such, it is not possible to pass a side-effecting argument to a function, for example, and have side-effects performed unexpectedly.

-The only way in which side-effects managed by the `Eff` monad will be presented is to run a computation of type `Eff eff a` from JavaScript.
+The only way in which side-effects managed by the `Effect` monad will be presented is to run a computation of type `Effect a` from JavaScript.

-The Pulp build tool (and other tools) provide a shortcut, by generating additional JavaScript to invoke the `main` computation when the application starts. `main` is required to be a computation in the `Eff` monad.
+The Pulp build tool (and other tools) provide a shortcut, by generating additional JavaScript to invoke the `main` computation when the application starts. `main` is required to be a computation in the `Effect` monad.

-In this way, we know exactly what side-effects to expect: exactly those used by `main`.
-In addition, we can use the `Eff` monad to restrict what types of side-effects `main` is allowed to have, so that we can say with certainty for example, that our application will interact with the console, but nothing else.

-## The Eff Monad
+## The Effect Monad

-The goal of the `Eff` monad is to provide a well-typed API for computations with side-effects, while at the same time generating efficient Javascript.
-It is also called the monad of _extensible effects_, which will be explained shortly.
+The goal of the `Effect` monad is to provide a well-typed API for computations with side-effects, while at the same time generating efficient Javascript.

 Here is an example.
 It uses the `purescript-random` package, which defines functions for generating random numbers: